arcusfelis/xapian-erlang-bindings/README.rst

 Multi-database support
 ======================

-You can use this code for opening two databases from "DB1" and "DB2" directories.
+You can use this code for opening two databases from the directories "DB1" and "DB2".

 .. code-block:: erlang